PingoPlatform/Pingo/ATLAS/Coarse sand and gravel.md

 # Shallow occurence of coarse sand and gravel

-## Habitat Name and Description

 ## Location
 ![Location of sample area](img/cgs_03.png)
-The sample CGS area HOHE DÜNE is located in water depths of approx. 5 m in the southern baltic Sea directly offshore Rostock-Warnemünde.
+The sample reef area HOHE DÜNE is located in water depths of approx. 5 m in the southern baltic Sea directly offshore Rostock-Warnemünde.

 ## Ground Truthing Data
 ### Geology